wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-debug-java-web-app-in-eclipse.md

     1. Click **OK** to close the **Preferences** dialog.

 1. In  Eclipse's Project Explorer view, right click the Dynamic Web Project which you have deployed to Azure.
-When the context menu appears, select **Debug As**, and then click **App Services**.
+When the context menu appears, select **Debug As**, and then click **Azure Web App**.

     ![][03]